Once you have the right equipment and ingredients, you're ready to make delicious, handcrafted beer using the following time-honored process!

 2. Dissolve the water treatment salts.

-3. If you kit contains cracked grain, begin by adding grain to a saucepan of hot water.
-Allow to steep at approximately 150 degrees F for the time indicated (30-60 mins).
-Strain, rinse with hot tap water, and collect the liquid in your boiling kettle, discarding the grain.
+3. If your kit contains cracked grain, begin by adding grain to a saucepan of hot water.
+Allow to steep at approximately 150° F for the time indicated, generally 45 minutes.
+Strain, rinse with hot water (about 160-170° F), and collect the liquid in your boiling kettle, discarding the grain.

 5. Bring to a boil.

-6. Add hops as recommended in your kit instructions (usually after 15 minutes and 30 minutes).
+6. Add hops as recommended in your kit instructions (usually after 5 minutes).

 7. Complete the one-hour boil.

 8. Cool (if possible, use a Wort Chiller).

 9. You now have unfermented beer, or "Wort".
 Transfer your Wort to a sanitized Primary Fermentor.
 When the temperature approaches 70° F, add the Yeast.